Do probiotics help you lose weight? Could shedding pounds be as easy as popping a pill to improve your microbiome?

 In one pilot study, levels of CCK and GLP-1 were significantly increased in mice that consumed chicory root.
 Chicory root is a prebiotic known to fuel some strains of commensal bacteria.

 What about affecting appetites in people?
 There have been some human studies demonstrating the impact of the gut microbiome and SCFAs on appetite.
 In one randomized, controlled pilot study, participants who were considered obese (based on their body mass index) were given either 4 grams of inulin from a blueberry extract with 2.5 grams of oat beta-glucan (prebiotics) or a placebo twice daily with water.
 Those who took the prebiotics reported a significantly lower desire to eat and prospective intake of food compared to the control group.
 There was also an increase in their SCFA levels, although it was not statistically significant.
-The prebiotic group showed an increase in PYY and a decrease in ghrelin levels, while the placebo group experienced a decrease in PYY levels and although they still had a decrease in ghrelin levels, it was to lesser degree.
+The prebiotic group showed an increase in PYY and a decrease in ghrelin levels, while the placebo group experienced a decrease in PYY levels and although they still had a decrease in ghrelin levels, it was to a lesser degree.

 These studies looked more at prebiotics rather than probiotics and weight loss, but they do point to the importance of the microbiome and its byproducts to your appetite and potentially your weight through food consumption.